dimagi/commcare-cloud/decisions/0002-back-service-elasticsearch-with-custom-implementation.md

 ## Decision

-We will be changing `... service elasticsearch ...` from using simply using the default behavior to performing a more targeted set of actions that are guaranteed to achieve the stop/start/restart/status action, and we will also be deprecating the `restart-elasticsearch` entry point.
+We will be changing `... service elasticsearch ...` from using the default behavior to performing a more targeted set of actions that are guaranteed to achieve the stop/start/restart/status action, and we will also be deprecating the `restart-elasticsearch` entry point.
 In particular, `... service elasticsearch stop` will